Frequently Asked Questions

 The expected default connections by GrapheneOS (including all base system apps) are the following:

-• The GrapheneOS System Updater app fetches update metadata from https://releases.grapheneos.org/DEVICE-CHANNEL approximately once every four hours when connected to a permitted network for updates.
+• The GrapheneOS System Updater app fetches update metadata from https://releases.grapheneos.org/DEVICE-CHANNEL approximately once every six hours when connected to a permitted network for updates.

 Once an update is available, it tries to download https://releases.grapheneos.org/DEVICE-incremental-OLD_VERSION-NEW_VERSION.zip for a delta update, and then falls back to https://releases.grapheneos.org/DEVICE-ota_update-NEW_VERSION.zip.